-When using a HydroShield Air Spray Waterborne Isolation System, the fluid supply remains grounded.
-The fluid supply can be any pump or circulation system.
-When the isolation system has filled with paint, the isolation valve separates and raises.
+When using a HydroShield Air-Assisted Batch Waterborne Isolation System, the fluid supply remains grounded.
+The fluid supply can be any low pressure pump or circulation system.
+The low pressure fluid supply first fills an internal low pressure pump reservoir, that then feeds into an isolated Merkur AA fluid pump to send high pressure fluid to the gun.
+After the isolation system has filled with paint, the isolation valve separates and raises.
 This allows the fluid inside the isolation system to become electrostatically charged when the gun is triggered.
 The charged fluid is attracted to the grounded workpiece, wrapping around and evenly coating all surfaces.
-When the gun trigger is released, the isolation fluid pump automatically refills.
+When the gun trigger is released, the isolation pump automatically refills.